 The cortisol that wakes you up in the morning makes you alert, focused and energetic.
-This mental effect can be used to your advantage and enhanced with the stimulants caffeine and tyrosine in the Strong Morning supplement.
-Like cortisol, these two stimulating nootropics make you more alert and focused. [*], [*] Tyrosine even has a positive effect on decision-making in stressful situations. [*]
+This mental effect can be used to your advantage and enhanced with NoordCode's Strong Morning supplement.
+The vitamins in this supplement support your energy and cognitive function in the morning.

 For best effect, take Strong Morning, and caffeinated drinks a few hours after getting up.
 Before then, cortisol alone is sufficient for optimal alertness.
 The morning, when your cortisol peaks, is also the time of day for mentally intensive tasks.
 More on that later.